V4Fire/Client/src/components/super/i-input/README.md

 ### Validation

 All instances of the `iInput` class support a feature of validation.
-The validation process can be triggered manually via invoking the `validate` method or implicitly by a form associated with the component.
+The validation process can be triggered manually by calling the `validate` method, or implicitly by using a form associated with the component.

-To specify validators to a component, use the `validators` prop.
-The prop takes an array of strings (validator names).
+To specify validators to a component, use the `validatorsProp` prop.
+The prop takes an iterable of strings (validator names).

 ```
 < b-input :validators = ['required', 'validUserName']